phoebe-project/phoebe2-docs/api/phoebe.frontend.bundle.Bundle.run_checks.md

 -----------
 * `compute` (string or list of strings, optional, default=None): the compute options to use  when running checks.
-If None (or not provided), all available compute options will be considered.
+If None (or not provided), the compute options in the 'run_checks_compute@setting' parameter will be used (which defaults to all available compute options).
 * `allow_skip_constraints` (bool, optional, default=False): whether
     to allow skipping running delayed constraints if interactive constraints are disabled.
 See [phoebe.interactive_constraints_off](phoebe.interactive_constraints_off.md).